NavinS2005/Diabetes_Classification_Machine_Learning/README.md

 🔹 **Jupyter Notebook** 📓

 ## 📂 Dataset
-We used the **Pima Indians Diabetes Dataset** 🏥 from Kaggle/UCI, containing medical records like:
+We used the **JohnDaSilva's Diabetes Dataset** 🏥 from Kaggle/UCI, containing medical records like:
 ✔️ Glucose Level
 ✔️ Blood Pressure
 ✔️ BMI